lyubogankov/webscraper-lightningtalk/outline.md

 Show a GIF of this running!
     I want the GIF to be zoomed in so everyone can see, so I need to be able to run on a subset of the screen.

+**Warnings**

+With easyocr, each word usually has its own bounding box.  you may need to process easy-ocr's output further (ex: group words that have approx same y-coords into same row, space-delimited)